 Echo And The Bunnymen spent 2017 touring North America alongside Violent Femme.
 Now, they've announced a new album!
 'The Stars, The Oceans & The Moon' is due out on October 5, prior to its arrival they have lined up a spring UK tour.
 Then, they're set to perform a co-headline slot with the Jesus and Mary Chain as part of Bristol's new Skyline Series in June.
 This autumn they will follow up the record's release with tour of the UK and Europe.

-Additionally, they've scheduled a second co-headline North American tour alongside Violent Femmes.
+Additionally, they've scheduled a second co-headline North American tour alongside Violent Femmes, and *another* for November/December.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Set Your Currency / Country